St Wenn: Churches and schools

 The parish church is dedicated to Saint Wenna.
 The church was in the 12th century in the possession of the Earl of Gloucester who gave it to Tewkesbury Abbey c.
 1150.
 It was appropriated to the abbey in 1242 when the first vicar was instituted.
 The tower was built with three stages but now has only two as the top section was destroyed by lightning in 1663.
 There is a nave and two aisles of three bays.
 The font is 15th century work in the Norman style. and very similar to those of St Columb Minor and Mawgan-in-Pydar.

-On the North Downs, called Carenza Wortha, (now called Rosenannon Downs) there used to be a chapel dedicated to St Mary Magdalen: it was destroyed in the English Civil War during the time of Charles I. There is a Methodist Chapel at Rosenannon and there used to be others.
+On the North Downs, called Carenza Wortha, (now called Rosenannon Downs) there used to be a chapel dedicated to St Mary Magdalen: it was destroyed in the English Civil War during the time of Charles I. There is a Methodist chapel at Rosenannon and there used to be others.
+There is a holy well which is said to be St Wenna's well at Treganetha and at Cransworth there was once a chapel and another well.
+The holy well is said to be dedicated to Wenna but no specific records corroborate this.

 St Wenn School is a primary school in St Wenn village.